 Tenerife’s largest resort is also its fun capital, with plenty of family-friendly activities close to its beaches, and a lively nightlife that centres on the legendary Veronicas Strip.
 The shoreline — part golden, part black volcanic sand — is well served with amenities for all-day sunbathing; in the winter months particularly, it attracts surfers who come for the swells.
 Watersports of all kinds are popular here, including jet skiing and scuba diving, and nearby waterparks cater to children of all ages.
 The sprawling town has expanded to take in the shopping area of San Eugenio and the Andalucian-themed villas of Torviscas.
 At its centre sits the Parque Central de Arona, a 10-acre public space shaded with tamarind, macadamia, dragon, and palm trees, and planted with local flora.
 In recent years, new bars and restaurants have gone a bit more upscale, but neon signs still dominate the strip, and a flashy fountain puts on at a light show at the end of the Avenida Las Américas, the resort’s shopping mile.

-When is the best time to stay in a vacation rental in Playa de las Américas?
+The best time to stay in a holiday rental in Playa de las Américas

 While Playa de las Américas is very much a resort town, the wonderful subtropical temperatures of the Canary Islands mean it’s open to visitors all year round.
 Summer sees peak business, but the weather is good for sunbathing from March onwards, and spring and autumn are good options for booking one of the area’s apartments if you want to avoid the largest crowds.